lopez-hector/ClassificationHistology/README.md

 The model performs decently well across the various classes.
 Most importantly, it performs well on the recall of tumor tissues.
 Interestingly, all tumor tissues that were misclassified were classified as complex stroma, which contain stroma plus "single tumour cells and/or few immune cells"[Kather et al.].
-ROC curves and AUC in a one vs. rest analysis demonstrate high performance with low FPR up to high thresholds.
+ROC curves and AUC in a one vs. rest analysis demonstrate high performance with a steep curve and low FPR.

 ![](Images/ROC curve OvR.png)